pxlbrain-games/rottn/README.md

 # BossFight

 Indie game with only procedurally generated boss levels.
 Online/LAN-Coop.
 Aim: Boss-AI uses procedurally generated Neural Nets with Reinforcement Learning capacity.
+(This is all very much WIP!)

 ## Development Environment